-The valuation of the auction-rate securities is subject to fluctuations in the future, which will depend on many factors, including the collateral quality, potential to be called or restructured, underlying final maturity, insurance guaranty, liquidity and market conditions, among others.
-To determine the fair value of the auction-rate securities at December 31, 2010 and March 31, 2011, the Company used a discounted cash flow model, for which there are three valuation parameters, including time-to-liquidity, discount rate and expected return.
+Determining the fair value of the auction-rate securities requires significant management judgment regarding projected future cash flows which will depend on many factors, including the quality of the underlying collateral, estimated time for liquidity including potential to be called or restructured, underlying final maturity, insurance guaranty and market conditions, among others.
+To determine the fair value of the auction-rate securities at December 31, 2011 and March 31, 2012, the Company used a discounted cash flow model, for which there are four unobservable inputs: estimated time-to-liquidity, discount rate, credit quality of the issuer and expected interest receipts.
+A significant increase in the time-to-liquidity or the discount rate inputs or a significant decrease in the credit quality of the issuer or the expected interest receipts inputs in isolation would result in a significantly lower fair value measurement.

 The following are the values used in the discounted cash flow model:

-December 31, 2010 March 31, 2011 Time-to-Liquidity 24 months 24 months Expected Return (Based on the 2-year treasury rate, plus a contractual penalty rate) 2.9% 3.3% Discount Rate (Based on the 2-year LIBOR, the cost of debt and a liquidity risk premium) 4.1% - 8.9%, depending on the credit-rating of the security 4.5% - 9.3%, depending on the credit-rating of the security
+March 31, 2012 December 31, 2011

+Time-to-Liquidity 24 months 24 months

+Expected Return (Based on the requisite treasury rate, 1.8% 1.8%

+plus a contractual penalty rate)

+Discount Rate (Based on the requisite LIBOR, the cost of 2.8% - 7.6%, depending on the credit- 3.1% - 7.9%, depending on the creditdebt and a liquidity risk premium) rating of the security rating of the security